Jake Eisenberg joins Royals Broadcast Group to replace longtime broadcaster Steve Physioc - NewsBreak

 Along with the analytical side too.

-“We’re going to teach you a little something along the way, whether it’s why this pitch was used or why this alignment means.
-We can go into statistics, but we’re going to entertain you, we’re going to teach you, and we’re going to have fun doing it, and that’s a hallmark of any good broadcast,” Eisenberg said.Copyright 2022 Nexstar Media Inc. All rights reserved.
+“We’re going to teach you a little something along the way, whether it’s why this pitch was used, or why this alignment means.
+We can go into statistics, but we’re going to entertain you, we’re going to teach you and we’re going to have fun doing it and that’s a hallmark of any good broadcast.”Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0